pypy/pypy/pypy/doc/architecture.rst

 lists, as well as the operations between them, like addition or truth-value-testing.

-..
-TODO edit the sentence about the flow object space

-This division between bytecode evaluator and object space is very important, as it gives a lot of flexibility.
+This division between bytecode evaluator and object space gives a lot of flexibility.
 One can plug in different :doc:`object spaces <objspace>` to get different or enriched behaviours of the Python objects.
-Additionally, a special more abstract object space, the :ref:`flow object space <flow-object-space>`, allows us to reuse the bytecode evaluator for our translation framework.